Rajspeaks/Rajspeaks/README.md

               #I'm not expert in all of these but eager to explore a lot

   def qualification():
-    print('📚 Bachelor of Computer Application from Netaji Subhash Engineering College,\
+    print('📚 Master of Computer Application from Heritage Institute of Tcehnology,\
-              Master of Computer Application from Heritage Institute of Tcehnology')
+              Bachelor of Computer Application from Netaji Subhash Engineering College')

   def interests():
     print('👨‍💻 Blogging, 📸 Photography,\
            📖 Reading story books,\
            🎬 Science-friction movies')

+Rajdeep.work()
 Rajdeep.skills()
 Rajdeep.qualification()
 Rajdeep.interests()